 Micromanagement breeds fear and politics and crushes creativity and spirit.
 It also negatively signals your abilities as a leader — if you can’t delegate, you can’t scale.

-Bad managers will spend their review process nitpicking and redoing every detail in a piece of content or design.
-But there’s a difference between collaboration and micromanaging to the point of taking over.
+Great managers won’t spend their review process nitpicking and redoing every detail in a piece of content or design.
+A good manage knows there’s a difference between collaboration and micromanaging to the point of taking over.
 Try encouraging a healthy review process that incorporates constructive feedback only on general approaches or ideas.
 You don’t need to approve every comma.

 When you micromanage, your employees feel like you don’t trust them and get frustrated that they don’t get to own anything themselves (just take it from the guy on this e-card).
 My team actually created better content just by learning from their own mistakes and feeling empowered enough to push back on things.
 In the 2.5 years I was at the company, no one quit the marketing team.